ITunes: iTunes in the Cloud and iTunes Match

 In June 2011, Apple announced "iTunes in the Cloud", in which music purchases were stored on Apple's servers and made available for automatic downloading on new devices.
-For music the user owns, such as content ripped from CDs, the company introduced "iTunes Match", a feature that can upload content to Apple's servers, match it to its catalog, change the quality to 256kbit/s AAC format, and make it available to other devices.
+For music the user owns, such as content ripped from CDs, the company introduced "iTunes Match", a feature that can upload content to Apple's servers, match it to its catalog, change the quality to 256 kbit/s AAC format, and make it available to other devices.

 Internet radio, iTunes Radio and Apple Music

 When iTunes was first released, it came with support for the Kerbango Internet radio tuner service.
 In June 2013, the company announced iTunes Radio, a free music streaming service.
 In June 2015, Apple announced Apple Music, a subscription-based music streaming service, and subsequently integrated iTunes Radio functionality.
-Music tracks provided by Apple Music via iTunes are available at up to 256 kbps AAC fidelity.
+Music tracks provided by Apple Music via iTunes are available at up to 256 kbit/s AAC fidelity.
 The Apple Music app also integrates Apple Music 1, a live music radio station.

+Phasing out

+As of 2024, Apple is phasing out iTunes in favour of three dedicated apps, Music, Podcasts, and TV, but the iTunes Store will still remain.

 Other features

 Video

 In May 2005, video support was introduced to iTunes with the release of iTunes 4.8, though it was limited to bonus features part of album purchases.
 The following October, Apple introduced iTunes 6, enabling support for purchasing and viewing video content purchased from the iTunes Store.
-At launch, the store offered popular shows from the ABC network, including Desperate Housewives and Lost, along with Disney Channel series That's So Raven and The Suite Life of Zack and Cody.
-CEO Steve Jobs told the press that "We’re doing for video what we’ve done for music — we’re making it easy and affordable to purchase and download, play on your computer, and take with you on your iPod."
+At launch, the store offered popular shows from the ABC network, including Desperate Housewives and Lost, along with Disney Channel series That's So Raven and The Suite Life of Zack & Cody.
+CEO Steve Jobs told the press that "We're doing for video what we've done for music — we're making it easy and affordable to purchase and download, play on your computer, and take with you on your iPod."

 In 2008, Apple and select film studios introduced "iTunes Digital Copy", a feature on select DVDs and Blu-ray discs allowing a digital copy in iTunes and associated media players.